steveseguin/electroncapture/README.md

 ### Thank you

 "Electron capture is one process that unstable atoms can use to become more stable. " - https://education.jlab.org/glossary/electroncapture.html

+### Recording save paths

+Use `--savefolder="C:\Recordings"` to automatically save downloads from that window.
+The folder must already exist; a trailing slash is optional.
+Without `--savefolder`, URLs containing `autorecord` save to the system Downloads folder on Windows/macOS or the home directory on Linux.
+Other downloads keep the normal save dialog.

+### Language support

+The app menus, dialogs, and bundled documentation are currently in English.
+Loaded websites manage their own language settings independently.
+There is no app-wide language selector.